CNBC's knows that he constantly repeats the same old investing rules, but it's because rules mean discipline, and discipline always trumps conviction.

 "It's like that old joke about the guy who goes to the doctor and says, 'Doctor, doctor, it hurts when I stretch out and shake my hand around,' to which the doctor replies, 'Then don't do that,'" Cramer said.

-It's not unusual to see investors in a bull market get "intoxicated with their gains," the "Mad Money" host said.
+It's not unusual to see investors in a bull market get "intoxicated with their gains," he said.
 But it's exactly at that point that they need to remember not to be pigs.

 Cramer learned this one the hard way.
 When he worked at the trading desk of Michael Steinhardt's hedge fund, the legendary investor told him not to be a pig after he'd racked up a major gain.